Melrose Avenue: Melrose Place

 Near its intersection with La Cienega Boulevard is Melrose Place, a branch of the main avenue made famous thanks to the soap opera of the same name.
 In reality, Melrose Place features no residences and has, historically, been home to antique shops, smaller boutiques, and hair and nail salons.
-Melrose Place runs entirely within the Los Angeles city limits, just outside of the West Hollywood city limits.
+Melrose Place runs entirely within the Los Angeles city limits, just outside of the West Hollywood city limits and is the venue of a popular Farmers Market on Sundays.

-La Cienega Design Quarter
+La Cienega design quarter

 The area of Melrose Avenue that intersects La Cienega Boulevard and its satellite streets is part of the La Cienega Design Quarter.
 Its businesses feature many antique and furniture stores, rug sellers, accessories and artisans.
+The popular Vito Pizza restaurant and the Belmont is also situated here.

-Cultural Impact
+Cultural impact

 Film

 Melrose Avenue has been commonly filmed at as it depicts a young vibrant mood and is conveniently located in Los Angeles, the city of Hollywood.
 Some films featuring Melrose Avenue include: Her (2013) - exterior shots filmed in Fairfax/Melrose area, Mullholland Drive (2001) - exterior shots of Melrose store fronts, Clueless (1995) - Cher and Dionne shop in the Melrose boutique district.

 Music

 The romanticization of Melrose Avenue continues in song lyrics in top charting songs.
 Promise by Laufey "Standing out on Melrose Avenue," The Most Beautiful Thing by Bruno Major "Or find ourselves on Melrose Avenue," She Pretty by YG "Rodeo Drive or Melrose Avenue".

-There is a four man band called Melrose Avenue that produces pop-metalcore genre.
+An Australian pop metal band took their name from Melrose Avenue.
+They formed in 2021 and have continuously released singles since 2022.
+Their most recent as the main artist, “Cemetery Friend” (also a collaboration with The Funeral Portrait), was released in June 2026.

+Art

+Melrose Arts District is a district managed by the Melrose Avenue Business Improvement District.
+There are different retailers on Melrose Avenue that promote smaller, growing artists, such as 7811 Gallery, Fabian Perez Gallery, Gladstone Gallery, HVW8 Gallery.

+There are many theater related groups including Greenway Court Theatre, Groundlings, Matrix Theatre, and Zephyr Theatre that train and produce theater professionals in LA.

+Melrose Avenue also hosts a variety of street murals throughout the district.
+There are a total of 19 locations with street art throughout the main Melrose Avenue from Fairfax to Highland.
+These murals include athletes (Kobe Bryant), Pink Panther, Dragons, Eyes, and many other designs.